Policy Brief

 It will be seen that Jersey is well down the table.

 The dogs/people percentage varies significantly between parishes.
 As expected, the country parishes have a much higher percentage than the more urban parishes.
-Table 3 shows that the dogs/dwellings percentage (in practice the dogs/households percentage) was highest in St Ouen (38.2%) and was over 35% in St Martin, Trinity, St John and St Mary.
-It was by far the lowest in St Helier (10.0%).
-It should be noted that according to the official statistics the number of licensed dogs in St Lawrence increased between 2023 and 2024 from 388 to 600.
-There was also a large increase in St Helier – from 1,375 to 1,746.
-These increases are implausible, suggesting some undercounting in 2023 and probably generally.
+Table 3 shows that the dogs/dwellings percentage (in practice the dogs/households percentage) was highest in St Ouen (40.8%) and was over 34% in St Martin, Trinity, St John, St Peter and St Mary.
+It was by far the lowest in St Helier (11.6%).
+It should be noted that the official statistics show significant year-to-year variations for individual parishes, suggesting that there is quite a high number of dogs that should been licensed but have not been.

 There have been significant variations in the growth of the dog population between parishes.
-Between 2017 and 2024 the licensed dog population increased by 32% in Grouville, 23% in St Saviour and 17% in St Clement.
+Between 2017 and 2025 the licensed dog population increased by 61% in St Lawrence, 38% in Grouville, 37% in St Saviour and 25% in St Clement and St Helier.
+By contrast, the increase in St Mary was just 1% and in St Ouen and Trinity 9%.
 These changes may reflect to some extent changes in the number of unlicensed dogs.

 Breeds and names